 As a cast member you should display a professional working attitude towards rehearsal, preparations for performances, and to all other dancers.
 Group energy must be maintained – a positive atmosphere promotes growth.
 Community Nutcracker is a family.
 Each individual within the cast should contribute to the group as a whole.

 Rehearsal: Arrive at least 15 minutes early to sufficiently warm up and have the proper attire requested by the artistic director.
 Concentrate on the choreography and do not talk with other dancers during rehearsal.
 Be open to suggestions, criticism, and change.
 Your hair should be securely fastened away from the face.
 Dance attire should reflect a respect for the art form, and your mind should be in the mode of concentration and work.
 Approach your rehearsal as you would a job or school.
-Masks will be optional at rehearsals.

 Preparation: Cast members are required to continue their regular ballet classes at their own studios throughout the week to continue to improve their ballet technique.